3. Project Identifier (MA)

 3.3.
 Usage Instruction

-An authoritative list of projects is exposed by OpenAIRE through OAI-PMH, and available for all repository managers.
+An authoritative list of projects is exposed by the OpenAIRE API, and available for all repository managers.
 Values include the project name and project ID.
 The projectID equals the Grant Agreement identifier, and is defined by the info:eu-repo namespace term grantAgreement.

 The syntax is: